Violet Benchmarks are the first standardization of inclusive care for diverse communities.

 Black, Indigenous, and People of Color.

 Transgender and Gender Non-Conforming communities.

-But, health disparities continue to affect folks of BIPOC, LGBQ, and TGNC communities.
+But, health disparities continue to affect BIPOC, LGBQ, and TGNC communities.

 In 2020, racial health disparities alone led to 3.5 million life years lost.

 Black and Indigenous women are 2 to 3 times more likely to die from complications of pregnancy and childbirth than white women.